 Social media platforms provide an opportunity for many to have a voice and share information.
 They help friends and families to stay connected, and supply businesses with new ways to reach out to clients.
 Yet, despite social media regulations, false or defamatory content often appears online.
 In fact, users who post defamatory, reckless, or inappropriate comments are often rewarded with more attention.
+If this has happened to you, it might be time to consider suing.

 How often do you post a life update on social media without thinking about it?
 Or read a snarky tweet about a stranger?
 Although many people forget, social media is a public platform where comments can impact other individuals.
 Someone who feels a social media comment or post has damaged their reputation may want to consult with a social media lawyer about their rights.
 Below we look at social media law and what you need to know about suing on social media.

-Defamation on social media
+Defamation on Social Media

 Online defamation is one of the leading lawsuits in social media law.
 Defamation occurs when a false statement is made to a third party that injures the subject’s reputation.
 Traditionally, defamation came in the form of libel in written publications like newspapers or books, or as slander in spoken statements.
 However, with the birth of the digital age came social media, providing the world with numerous platforms that double as public forums, and that could potentially house defamatory comments that have been published online for the world to see.